 Answer.
 This is one of my favorite arguments, especially because we spend so much money on alcohol and drugs and cigarettes.
 We further spend money on the things that come with this lifestyle - hangover food, cab rides, entry fees, etc., and we also spend money on cleaning it up (I used to drop $1,000 a year on Intense Pulse Light Therapy to battle the red broken capillaries in my face).
-Since quitting alcohol, I have saved over $41,000 on alcohol and alcohol related expenses (this is a conservative estimate), and since quitting pot and cigarettes, I have saved $25,000.
+Since quitting alcohol, I have saved over $51,000 on alcohol and alcohol related expenses (this is a conservative estimate), and since quitting pot and cigarettes, I have saved a crap ton more.
 This doesn't even account for the money I spent trying to keep my youthful looks, or the amount of money I dropped on drunken spending binges.

 There's also the insidious cost of things money can't buy - missed life experiences.
 There is no way to buy time or a life.
-Since quitting alcohol, pot, cigarettes, and overcoming bulimia, I have traveled to Italy four times, traveled to Hawaii four times, quit my job, started my own company, completed two yoga trainings, started a podcast, and had some of the most amazing life experiences (for a full list, see here).
+Since quitting alcohol, pot, cigarettes, and overcoming bulimia, I have traveled to Italy six times, traveled to Hawaii six times, quit my job, started my own company, completed two yoga trainings, started a podcast, and had some of the most amazing life experiences (for a full list, see here).
 None of this would have been possible without spending the money on recovery.